XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/issue-a-fungible-token.md

 <div class="output-area"></div>
 {{ end_step() }}

-**Caution:** Ripple provides the [Testnet and Devnet](parallel-networks.html) for testing purposes only, and sometimes resets the state of these test networks along with all balances.
+**Caution:** Ripple provides the Testnet and Devnet for testing purposes only, and sometimes resets the state of these test networks along with all balances.
 As a precaution, **do not** use the same addresses on Testnet/Devnet and Mainnet.
+See [Parallel Networks](parallel-networks.html)]

-When you're [building production-ready software](production-readiness.html), you should use an existing account, and manage your keys using a [secure signing configuration](set-up-secure-signing.html).
+When you're building production-ready software, you should use an existing account, and manage your keys using a [secure signing configuration](set-up-secure-signing.html).

 ### {{n.next()}}.
 Connect to the Network